Skip to contents

 gg(boundary, alpha = 0)

-The elevation variable here is of class ‘SpatialGridDataFrame’, that can be handled in the same way as the vegetation covariate.
+The elevation variable here is of class ‘SpatRaster’, that can be handled in the same way as the vegetation covariate, with automatic evaluation via an eval_spatial() method.
 However, since in some cases data may be stored differently, other methods are needed to access the stored values, or there’s some post-processing to be done.
 In such cases, we can define a function that knows how to evaluate the covariate at arbitrary points in the survey region, and call that function in the component definition.
-In this case, we can use a powerful method from the ‘sp’ package to do this.
-We use this to create the needed function.
 The method eval_spatial() is the method that handles this automatically, and supports terra SpatRaster and sf geometry points objects, and mismatching coordinate systems as well.
 In the following evaluator example function, we only add infilling of missing values as a post-processing step.

 f.elev <- function(where) {